Phlebotomy, Certificate

 In addition to obtaining blood specimens, phlebotomists must have a clear understanding of medical terminology to label, sort and record specimens delivered to the laboratory.
 Additional duties may include centrifuging specimens and preparing aliquots of samples according to the designated protocol required by various laboratory specialties.
 Students in this program also receive training in emergency procedures including CPR (Heartsaver), first aid, as well as HIPPA and blood-borne pathogen training.
 This program meets the Department of Health HIV/AIDS Domestic Violence and Prevention of Medical Errors education requirements.
 Upon completion of this program, the instructor will provide a certificate to the student verifying that these requirements have been met.

-Upon completion of the program, students earn a Career and Technical Certificate (C.T.C.) making them eligible for entry-level employment as phlebotomists.
+Upon completion of the program, students earn a Career Certificate (C.C.) making them eligible for entry-level employment as phlebotomists.
 Although there is no state licensure required for phlebotomists, graduates with required amounts of work experience may obtain certification from national credentialing agencies.
 This program is currently seeking approval from the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 All tuition and fees are estimated costs and subject to change without notice.